xuankimtran/docs-1/pages/katalon-studio/docs/app-center.md

 2. Change the [desired capabilities](http://appium.io/docs/en/writing-running-appium/caps/) corresponding to your app.

-    Since you have created a custom Appium driver, you need to comment out, or remove all the `Mobile.startApplication(...)` or `Mobile.startExistingApplication(...)` in your current test cases.
+    Since you have created a custom Appium driver, you need to comment out or remove all the `Mobile.startApplication(...)` or `Mobile.startExistingApplication(...)` in your current test cases.

 3. Package your Katalon project into a **.zip** file.

 ### Update sideload

-1. Clone or download **sideload** [here](https://github.com/katalon-studio/sideload).
+1. Clone or download **sideload** from our repository: [Katalon Studio sideload](https://github.com/katalon-studio/sideload).

 2. Inside sideload, place your Katalon Project .**zip** file in this directory: `src/test/resources`.

-3. Configure sideload
+3. Configure sideload.

     There are two ways to update sideload for you to choose: